Complementarian vs Egalitarian in the Western Church

 - Or is there grace within these Epistles to adjust the rules based on the church, context, culture, etc.?

-Historically, there was an underlying push toward extremes that were always debated, because there were always variations (women can lead worship, pray, lead a meeting, teach a class, etc.).
+Historically, there was an underlying push toward extremes that were always debated.
+There were always variations (women can lead worship, pray, lead a meeting, teach a class, etc.).
 In our current moment, however, the variations have become more centralized.
-Something has shifted in local churches over the past few years, where a third, untitled distinction has emerged as the dominant one, which sits in the middle of the two extremes.
+Something has shifted in local churches over the past few years.
+A third, untitled distinction has emerged as the dominant one, which sits in the middle of the two extremes.

-Again, it is not defined or even named as of yet, but more and more churches, even conservative evangelical ones, are moving toward the middle of Complementarianism and Egalitarianism.
-In this middle camp, women are permitted to hold pastoral roles in shepherding, counselling, teaching, preaching, and leading, as their spiritual gifting aligns, but under the authority of men, serving in senior leadership roles.
+Again, it’s not defined or even named as of yet, but more and more churches, even conservative evangelical ones, are moving toward the middle of Complementarianism and Egalitarianism.
+In this middle camp, women are permitted to hold pastoral roles in shepherding, counselling, teaching, preaching, and leading, as their spiritual gifting aligns.
+And yet, all under the authority of men, serving in senior leadership roles.

 Related to the fellowship that I belong to, Complementarian/Egalitarian lines were getting blurred a couple of years ago.
-That’s when I discovered that our national convention voted on an official statement of their position a decade prior (ahead of the curve in my opinion), that women could serve in pastoral roles as long as the lead or senior pastor was a man.
+That’s when I discovered that our national convention voted on an official statement of their position a decade prior.
+(Ahead of the curve in my opinion.)
+It stated that women could serve in pastoral roles as long as the lead or senior pastor was a man.
 I communicated this finding to our church membership when I discovered it.
 This statement seemingly sat dormant until recently.
 Now it’s a key discussion point; so, what changed?

-There are lots of theories on why this shift is gaining steam – some say it’s the church is just following culture; others say it’s the church being lazy and not adequately training men.
+There are lots of theories on why this shift is gaining steam.
+Some say it’s because the church is just following culture.
+While others say it’s the church being lazy and not adequately training men.
 And yet, they all attribute the shift to present-day leadership decisions.

-I bought into most of these theories until post-pandemic evidence suggested that this shift was and is more organic, potentially starting decades ago.
+I bought into most of these theories until post-pandemic evidence suggested that this shift was and is more organic.
+And that it potentially started decades ago.
 This shift may have originated in the home before it ever entered the local church.

 Ask any Christian Gen-Xer or Millennial about their upbringing, and a common response would be that their mother was the primary spiritual leader at home.
-This shift didn’t occur overnight; it began after World War II but gained momentum throughout the 1960s and 1970s (when most Gen-Xers were born).
+This shift didn’t occur overnight.
+It began after World War II but gained momentum throughout the 1960s and 1970s.
+(This is when most Gen-Xers were born.)

-In Western Christianity, it became customary for mothers to attend to the spiritual and emotional well-being of their children, while fathers focused on their physical and financial needs.
+In Western Christianity, it became customary for mothers to attend to the spiritual and emotional well-being of their children.
+Fathers tended to focus on their physical and financial needs.
 Unfortunately, this trend resulted in fewer men praying over their children, reading Scripture with them, and leading devotional times with the family.

 CAVEAT: This isn’t meant to be a criticism; just an assessment.
 Most fathers and mothers did what was believed to be the correct model of parenting for Christian homes.
 If you happened to have grown up with a spiritually engaged father, you are blessed because it was not the norm.

 By the 1980s (when the first Millennials were born), it wasn’t just that mothers had assumed the primary role of spiritual leader in the home.
 Gen-X men had other factors that would impact their ability to carry the mantle of church leadership.
-To start, they had the lowest generational birth rate in recorded history due to increased access to birth control and abortion, the normalization of dual-income households, and divorce.
+To start, they had the lowest generational birth rate in recorded history.
+This was due to several factors: increased access to birth control and abortion, the normalization of dual-income households and divorce.

-Specifically related to the increased acceptance of divorce (even among Christians), many mothers were given majority custody of their children, making them the sole leaders in almost every aspect of life.
+Specifically related to the increased acceptance of divorce (even among Christians), many mothers were given majority custody of their children.
+This made them the sole leaders in almost every aspect of life.
 A higher percentage of Gen-X men grew up without fathers than ever before.
-Those men were raised by women who were forced to lead, provide and protect in capacities that they never would have chosen, but accepted for the well-being of their children.
-And it left an imprint on that generation.
+Those men were raised by women who were forced to lead, provide and protect in capacities that they never would have chosen.
+And yet, they accepted for the well-being of their children, leaving an imprint on that generation.

-As time progressed into the 1990s, Gen-X started reaching the age of 30; a typical age to begin taking on church leadership roles in previous generations.
+As time progressed into the 1990s, Gen-X started reaching the age of 30.
+This is a typical age to begin taking on church leadership roles in previous generations.
 Many of these Gen-Xers were spiritually led by their mothers, while their fathers (or fathers of their friends) led the church.

 This may be one factor (among many) related to the disconnect and disengagement among Gen-X adults in the Western church.
-They became the first generation to establish what is now known as “deconstruction”, withdrawing from organized church or in the worst case, walking away from their faith.
+They became the first generation to establish what is now known as “deconstruction.”
+They withdrew from organized church or, in the worst cases, they walked away from their faith.

 The first Millennials hit adulthood in the early 2000s.
 The majority of these adults were spiritually raised by their mothers, potentially to a greater capacity than Gen-X. The difference?
 There were way more of them!
 Birth rates had started to climb in their generation.
 And so, during the 2000s, Millennials would become the largest adult demographic to enter the local church since the Boomers.

-At the same time, many Boomers were becoming empty nesters and looking forward to retirement.
-Gen-X men and women who remained faithful to the local church are now reaching their 40s, and well-established in their gifting and calling.
-Many evangelical churches have started changing their leadership structures, giving more opportunities for women to serve as board members and ministry leaders to share oversight responsibilities.
+At the same time, many Boomers were becoming empty-nesters and looking forward to retirement.
+Gen-X men and women who remained faithful to the local church had now reached their 40s.
+They were well-established in their gifting and calling.
+Many evangelical churches had already changed their leadership structures to give more opportunities for women.
+It became normative for women to serve as board members and ministry leaders, sharing oversight responsibilities.

-Related to pastoral leadership, the first wave of Boomer pastors began retiring from long-standing positions.
-Some of them had led the same church for 20-30 years, leaving behind elders and deacons who had served alongside them for most of their pastorate.
-(Due to that Gen-X deficit.)
+Related to pastoral leadership, the first wave of Boomer pastors began retiring from long-standing positions about this time.
+Some of them had led the same church for 20 or 30 years.
+They left behind elders and deacons who had served alongside them for most of their pastorate.
+(Due to that Gen-X deficit stated above.)

 By the 2010s, the remaining Millennials reached adulthood, but some church boards were still cycling through the same candidates.
-Due to the Gen-X deficit, some of these elders and deacons had served more consecutive terms than ANY other generation before them, potentially in church history.
+Due to the Gen-X deficit, some of these elders and deacons had served more consecutive terms than ANY other generation before them.
+Potentially in church history!
 (Let that sink in for a moment.)
-As already highlighted, there simply weren’t enough qualified men (under the age of 60 by this time) to fill the void.
+As already highlighted, there simply weren’t enough qualified men (under the age of 60) to fill the void.

 Related to congregations, this situation caused a very wide generation gap between church leadership and the incoming generation of adults.
 Historically, based on life expectancy factors, the 2010s saw the widest generation gap in church history.
 (Let that one sink in as well.)
-How the Boomer board room thinks and how the Millennial church attender thinks, are vastly different.
-Then there’s this minority of Gen-Xers stuck in the middle.
+Specifically, consider how the Boomer boardroom thinks vs how the Millennial church attenders think: vastly different!
+Then there’s this minority of Gen-Xers stuck in the messy middle.

 The shift of increased women in leadership that started in the early 2000s gained traction in the 2010s.
-To sustain the health of the church, many evangelical churches shifted their leadership structures to give more opportunities for women to serve on boards and leadership teams.
+To sustain the health of the church, many evangelical churches shifted their leadership structures.
+They gave more opportunities for women to serve on boards and leadership teams.
 That being said, the role of preacher and teacher was still sustained by male pastors and elders throughout the 2010s.

-Many of these pastors were Boomers, who remained in their pulpits in their later years, or came out of retirement to serve because the need for pastoral care was so significant.
-The need may have been felt to a greater capacity in smaller, rural communities, where congregations had fewer options to find and sustain a full-time pastor.
+Many of these pastors were Boomers, who remained in their pulpits in their later years.
+Or they came out of retirement to serve because the need for pastoral care was so significant.
+The need may have been felt to a greater capacity in smaller, rural communities.
+These congregations had fewer options to find and sustain a full-time pastor.

 As the 2010s came to an end, no one could have predicted what would happen next.
 The catalyst moment happened in 2019 with the pandemic.
 It was the hardest, most divisive season of ministry in modern church history.

-During and after the pandemic, the local church saw more pastors, elders, and deacons step down from leadership than ever before; most of them were Boomer men without any replacements.
-Many of these leaders would have stayed for 5-10 more years under regular circumstances, but they were completely overwhelmed and exhausted and wanted out.
+During and after the pandemic, the local church saw more pastors, elders, and deacons step down from leadership than ever before.
+Most of them were Boomer men without any replacements.
+Many of these leaders would have stayed for 5-10 more years under regular circumstances.
+But now they were completely overwhelmed and exhausted and wanted out.
 As it turned out, many Boomer congregants wanted out as well.

-Following the pandemic in 2022, Church analysts predicted that Boomers would be the first to return to church, but a large portion of them didn’t.
-And they still haven’t.
+Following the pandemic in 2022, Church analysts predicted that Boomers would be the first to return to church.
+In truth, a large portion of them didn’t.
+And they still haven’t (Carey Nieuwhof, Church Attendance Statistics).
 Contrary to predictions, Millennials weren’t the ones who ended up staying on the couch watching church online.
-They all came back, and brought some friends!
+They all came back and brought some friends!
+(Barna, A New Chapter in Millennial Church Attendance)

 A review of 2023, showed that more Boomers stayed home than Millennials.
 For the first time in 40 years, a new generation of adults is the majority in the local church.
 This may be the crux of our shift.
 Potentially for the first time in Christian history (outside of times of war), the majority of church attenders were spiritually led and guided in a higher capacity by mothers (and women) than fathers (and men).

 Due to several factors leading up to this moment, the average adult congregant is more willing to listen to and learn from a woman, related to spiritual and Biblical matters, than ever before.
-There are simply fewer people with fewer barriers to female leadership, pushing the conversation to the forefront in every denomination and fellowship, as local churches strive to determine a standard for the future.
+(Another item to let sink in.)
+There are simply fewer people with fewer barriers to female leadership.
+This has pushed the conversation to the forefront in every denomination and fellowship.
+Local churches are striving to determine a standard for the future.

 Has Pastor Jeremy gone Egalitarian?

 No, I have not.
 And yet, I’m increasingly aware that I’m not a full Complementarian either.
 I’m increasingly struggling to find a line that might not exist.
-But in the meantime, I will continue to double down on my support of our fellowship’s statement on women in leadership.
-I believe it carries a balance of truth and grace in approaching Paul’s Epistles and charting a productive way forward in this current cultural moment.
+But in the meantime, I will continue my support of our fellowship’s statement on women in leadership.
+I believe it carries a balance of truth and grace in approaching Paul’s Epistles.
+At the same time, charting a productive way forward in this current cultural moment.

 For my fellow Complementarian-leaning friends and colleagues, this reflective journey should solidify an important lesson for us.
 We should focus on our homes before we ever call out standards for the local church.
 If a man is not spiritually engaged with his wife and children, I see little value in his position on a woman’s role in the church.
 From my study of Scripture, including Paul’s Epistles, the Gospel lived out in marriages and families is an essential component of the Gospel being lived out in the local church.